HBS-Urosystem/urosystem.kit2/cms/blocks/products/urostill.en.md

           The patient can find the most convenient position for the self-instillation and easily follow the whole process on the screen.
       - q: Why self-instillation?
         text: >-
+          #### With UroStill®, patients can treat themselves within the
+          framework of their therapist advice whenever they feel they have to do so.

           A growing number of patients need intravesical instillation therapy in interstitial cystitis/bladder pain syndrome, which cannot be sufficiently covered by the current healthcare system of any country.
 The time spent on visiting, the traveling difficulties and the limited availability of therapists are very expensive for the patients, and the predetermined time of instillation with the therapists often leads to under- or over-treatment of the patient.

-          With UroStill®, patients can treat themselves within the framework of their therapist advice whenever they feel they have to do so.
   - type: images
     slide: false
     title: ""